Ronald Acuña Jr. Preview, Player Props: Braves vs. Mets

-Ronald Acuna Jr. -- .231 average over his past 10 games -- will be in action for the Atlanta Braves versus the New York Mets, with David Peterson on the hill, on August 21 at 7:20 PM ET.
+On Tuesday, Ronald Acuna Jr. (hitting .275 in his past 10 games) and the Atlanta Braves play the New York Mets, whose starting pitcher will be Tylor Megill.
+First pitch is at 7:20 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Giants.
+He racked up two hits (going 2-for-5) in his most recent game against the Mets.

 Ronald Acuña Jr. Game Info & Props vs. the Mets